Tannenbaum's gain-margin optimization meets Polyak's heavy-ball algorithm: Appendix A: Proof of Proposition

 Consider the configuration in Fig.~\ref{fig:gain_uncertain} where $P_0(z)$ represents the lifted nominal plant and $C(z)$ a lifted $n$-periodic controller.
 Thus, both $P_0(z)$ and $C(z)$ are $n\times n$ transfer function matrices.
 In order to ensure nominal stability, the complementary sensitivity $T(z)$ must satisfy the standard analytic constraints as follows.
-Since the plant has a pole at $z=p$, $P_0(z)$ has a pole at $z=p^n$.
-Therefore, $T(p^n)$ must have an eigenvalue equal to $1$, in that $T(p^n) v = v$ for a suitable $v\in\IR^n$.
-Since the controller is assumed causal, $C(\infty)$ must be lower triangular as explained earlier.
+Assume that the plant has poles at $p_{i}$, $i=1,\dots,n_{p}$, $P_0(z)$ has poles at $p_{i}^n$, $i=1,\dots,n_{p}$.
+Therefore, $T(p_{i}^n)$ must have an eigenvalue equal to $1$, in that $T(p_{i}^n) v_{i} = v_{i}$ for a suitable nonzero $v_{i}\in\CI^n$, $i=1,\dots,n_{p}$.
+Due to the causality of the controller, $C(\infty)$ must be lower triangular as explained earlier.
 Moreover, for similar reasons $P_0(\infty)$ is strictly lower triangular.
 Thus, $T(\infty)$ is also strictly lower triangular.

 Further, to guarantee robust stability for a range of values of an uncertain gain factor, as explained earlier for the case of LTI control, it is necessary and sufficient that $\det (I_n + (k-1)T(z))\neq 0$ for all $z\in\bD^c$ and $k\in[k_1,k_2]$.
-The permissible range of values of $\zeta\in\spec(T(z))$ (for $z\in\mathbb D^c$) should not intersect $\mathcal{S}_{k_1,k_2}$ defined in \eqref{eq:Sk1k2}.
-Using the same conformal map $\mathbf{\Phi}_{k1,k2}$ in \eqref{eq:Phi}, the resulting $\mathbf{T}(z)$ as in \eqref{eq:bfT} must be analytic in $\bD^c$ with spectrum in $\bD$, and satisfy
+The permissible range of values of $\zeta\in\spec(T(z))$ (for $z\in\mathbb D^c$) should not intersect $\mathbb{S}_{k_1,k_2}$ defined in \eqref{eq:Sk1k2}.
+Using the same conformal map $\mathbf{\Phi}_{k_{1},k_{2}}$ in \eqref{eq:Phi}, the resulting $\mathbf{T}(z)$ as in \eqref{eq:bfT} must be analytic in $\bD^c$ with spectrum in $\bD$, and satisfy

 From discrete-time Lyapunov theory, $\spec(\mathbf{T}(z))\subset\bD$ if and only if there exists a positive definite matrix $R(z)$ such that